CodePosse/WCAG-Brute-Force/README.md

 - Default font size is 16px, never go below 11px for AA.
 AAA demands smallest can be 16px
 - Try to avoid area wraps with a tags "[block links](https://css-tricks.com/block-links-are-a-pain-and-maybe-just-a-bad-idea/)"
 - Never use `content:` in CSS, screen readers can't see it
+- PDF files are their own issue, but links to them should tell users there is a PDF file
 - [Skip-to method](https://codepen.io/matuzo/pen/RZBNjP#content) I'll add this soon
 - [Style switcher](https://www.w3.org/TR/WCAG20-TECHS/C29.html) I'll add this soon
 - [Form Resource](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/CSS_and_JavaScript) Good info